$3,000 Personal Loan

 Business loanInventory, equipment, operating costsVaries by productNot for personal expenses

-For most borrowers, a fixed-payment personal or installment loan is the cleaner structure.
+For most borrowers, a fixed‑payment personal or installment loan is the cleaner structure.
 When comparing installment options, pay attention to the interest method.
 Simple interest accrues daily on the remaining balance, so paying early genuinely saves money.
-Precomputed interest is calculated upfront on the full loan amount - early payoff saves far less, sometimes almost nothing.
+Precomputed interest is calculated upfront on the full loan amount-early payoff saves far less, sometimes almost nothing.

-$3,000 Loan Monthly Payment
+Monthly Payment Breakdown

 The monthly payment is where a loan becomes real.
 A lower payment feels manageable in the moment.
 A longer term quietly adds hundreds to the total you actually pay out over time.

-Principal and Interest on $3,000
+Principal and Interest Examples (for a $3,000 principal)

 APR12 months24 months36 months